LinaGarcia24/what-would-sappho-say-podcast/README.md

 <h2>Testing</h2>
 <hr>
 <ul>
-<li>I tested that this page works in different browsers: Chrome, Firefox,Microsoft Edge</li>
+<li>I tested that this page works in different browsers: Chrome, Firefox, Microsoft Edge, Safari</li>
 <li>I confirmed that this project is responsive on different size standard screens by using the measurements listed in Am I responsive and by using the devtools</li>
 <li>I have confirmed that every internal link works and that every external link opens in a new tab or in the appropiate application (mobile) and does not take the user out of the page</li>
 </ul>